marijnh/Eloquent-JavaScript/10_modules.md

 For example, there's the `dijkstrajs` package.
-A well-known approach to path finding, quite similar to our `findRoute` function, is called "Dijkstra's algorithm", after the person who first wrote it down.
+A well-known approach to path finding, quite similar to our `findRoute` function, is called _Dijkstra's algorithm_, after Edsger Dijkstra, who first wrote it down.
 The `js` suffix is often added to package names to indicate the fact that they are written in JavaScript.
 This `dijkstrajs` package uses a graph format similar to ours, but instead of arrays, it uses objects whose property values are numbers—the weights of the edges.

 So if we wanted to use that package, we'd have to make sure that our graph was stored in the format it expects.